OrdinaryMagician/ibuki_m/README.md

 Holding the utility key while zoomed allows you to adjust the zoom level by pressing either primary or secondary fire.

+#### 20mm Mk.299 Tandem HEAT-MP *[Rockets]*

+*"This...
+This is literally a tiny thermonuclear bomb squeezed into 20 milimeters...
+How?"*

+Usually found as single rounds or in 5 round packs.
+You're lucky that **Cyrus** knows a guy who knows another guy who can supply you with these on the field.

 ### Slot 8 - Cryptik "Psyker" Plasma Carbine *[Plasma Rifle]*

 *"Ah...
 Now this is a blast from the past."*